xcore/sw_motor_control/doc/dsc-quickstart.rst

 port into CAN bus packets.

 Installing the CAN drivers
-  The user will need to download and install the drivers for the CANUSB T980 dongle.
+  The user will need to download and install the drivers for the CANUSB dongle.
 Once installed, the CAN bug will appear to the PC to be a COM port.
 A check that this has been done correctly can easily be performed by using the Windows device manager to check the number and names of the COM ports with the dongle removed, then inserted.
+The drivers are available from the canusb website. [http://www.canusb.com/cdm/CDM_2.08.12_CANUSB.zip]

   Next the RXTX Java communcation library will need to be installed.
 The directory **apps_control/can_control/lib** contains two directories, **32bit** and **64bit**.
 In each one are three files: